vector-php/vector/CONTRIBUTING.md

 ```

 ## Doc Blocks
-Your docblocks should follow this style, since they're used in generating the documentation.
+Your docblocks should follow this style.

 ```